Par For Cinderella Excerpt

 Her skull clipped the stern on her way over the side.
 The beautiful masculine smile she had fixated on disappeared when everything else went black.

 Life was often funny or full of irony, Aidan thought, as his runabout cut across the Gulf toward the tiny tourist town of Cypress Key.
 He had more money than ninety-nine percent of the population in America, and yet he wasn’t happy.
 Worse still, he couldn’t say why he wasn’t happy.
 He enjoyed brief spates of happiness, usually when he spent time with or helped out his friends.
 Like today, fishing with Ian.
-He’d hoped that somewhere along his Gulf Coast tour he might figure out what in this world could finally make him happy.
+He had high hopes that somewhere along this Gulf Coast tour he might figure out what in this world could finally make him happy.

 Once upon a time, he would have been anxious to get back to his next business venture with Cross Enterprises, building his five-star golf resorts all over the world.
 The luster had left that rose in recent months.
 No doubt his uncertainty was tied to two of his closest friends, Rhett and Garrett, getting married.
 There was a time the three of them thought marriage wasn’t in their particular stars.
 Sure, Aidan wanted a wife and a family.
 Eventually.
 The execution of the act is what seemed impossible.
 Finding a woman unaffected by his money seemed an impossible task.
 Women were always after his money.